aivillage/aiv_website/_posts/articles/2022-06-20-defcon30-friday.markdown

 User and Entity Behavior Analysis (UEBA) has been an active area of research in cybersecurity for years now.
 Advancements in unsupervised machine learning methodologies have made UEBA models effective in detecting anomalous drifts from baseline behavior.
 But when collecting user generated systems data from a cluster of machines in the cloud or from an endpoint, the data scientist gets access to human generated raw features, which keys are typed when, and what are those.
 This starts off as acceptable but wades into the grey area of almost keylogging users which is dangerous.

 In this talk, we will go through a real example of how a user behavior experiment was set up, right from building the features to running the data collection script within containers to flushing the raw data regularly and the users sending only aggregated metrics to the data scientists for model building and analysis.
 We’ll go through the entire setup from data collection and data flushing to model building by creating weak labels and further analysis.

+## Keynote

+**Time**: 12:00-13:00 \
+**Speaker**: Keith E. Sonderling - EEOC Commissioner

+TBA

+## ML Security Evasion Competition Launch

+**Time**: 13:30-14:00 \
+**Speaker**: Hyrum Anderson

+Calling ML practitioners and security researchers to compete in two competitions.
+Returning to AI Village is the ML Security Evasion Competition--with new twists for the offense-minded contestant.
+New to AI Village this year is the ML Model Attribution Challenge for those interested in defense and compliance.
+There are multiple ways to win in each competition, with first place prizes at $3000 USD, honorable mention prizes at $1500 USD, and multiple student awards also valued at $1500 USD.
+In all, we'll be giving away up to $20K USD divided amongst up to 9 top contestants.
+The challenges begin now!

+In the ML Security Evasion Competition (https://mlsec.io), you are an attacker attempting to bypass HTML antiphishing models, and biometric face recognition models in two separate challenges.
+Modify HTML or image samples in a way to fool the models hosted by the competition sponsors.
+Visit https://mlsec.io to register, participate, submit and potentially win.
+You have 6 weeks to submit (Sep 23, 2022).

+In the ML Model Attribution Challenge (https://mlmac.io), you take the role of an adjudicator, where you must determine which base model has been used for several fined-tuned generative models hosted by the competition sponsors.
+Query the models to investigate what might be under the hood.
+Students are especially encouraged to apply, with additional travel awards given to top student submissions to present results at https://camlis.org.
+Visit https://mlmac.io to register, participate, submit and potentially win.
+You have 4 weeks to submit (Sep 9, 2022).

 ## The Chaos of Coding with Language Models